mvdan/tor/README.md

 * **consdiff-1**: First feature branch, including old-repo-cleaned-4 on top of master and more work.

-* **consdiff-2**: Like consdiff-1, but rebased on a newer master and with a bunch of commits merged into others.

-* **consdiff-3**: Like consdiff-2, but rebased on a newer master and with a bunch of commits merged into others.
+* **consdiff-N**: More iterations of consdiff work rebased on top of a newer master branch and a cleaned up history.

 * **old-repo**: Exact branch copy from the old `tor_sample` repo